What Happens If Your Attorney Misses a Deadline? A Defendant's Guide

 File a complaint: If the missed deadline caused actual harm, you may have a malpractice claim.
 Document everything.

 Change attorneys: If this is part of a pattern of neglect, this may be the final straw.
 The risk of staying with an attorney who can't manage deadlines may outweigh the cost of switching.
+Read our guide on how to know when it's time to fire your lawyer.

 Can You Sue Your Attorney?